MeteoSwiss/metsymb/CONTRIBUTING.md

    4.3.
 For new symbols, update the abstract.

    4.4.
-Adjust the version in `metsymb.dtx` around l.19, and *add* the change around l.72.
+Adjust the version in `metsymb.dtx` around l.19.

 5. Run `latex metsymb.ins`.